GiorgioOrlando/21cm_CMB_cross/README.md

 # <21-21-CMB> cross-correlations
-We provide the (python) code used to perform the Fisher analyses in ......
+We provide the code (python yupiter notebook) used to perform the Fisher analyses in ......

 In order to run the notebook you will need the following packages: